Nele82/todo/README.md

  ## Technologies used

-The App is coded in HTML and CSS, however mostly in JavaScript.
+The App is coded in HTML and CSS, however, even though the App contains more CSS code in percentage of all - most effort was put in JavaScript.

 `` Cookies & localStorage ``